 With this option enabled Metashape estimates additional coefficients that are necessary to achieve better accuracy.
-There are different corrections which allows to compensate the distortions which cannot be fit by the ideal Brown's model used.
+There are different corrections which allows to compensate the distortions which cannot be fit by the ideal Brown's model used (see Appendix C, Camera models section).
+This option may be helpful for the datasets acquired with DJI P4 RTK drone, when no GCPs are used.